The human in the loop

 Outside of work, I’m a mother of three navigating beautiful chaos, a caretaker to three fur babies, and a motorcycle rider who finds clarity on open roads.
 That balance of precision and freedom, structure and story, is what shapes the way I design: thoughtfully engineered, but always alive with personality.

-Mistral, Claude, OpenAI.
-Different voices, different strengths — each one teaching me something new.
+• Mistral, Claude, OpenAI.
+Across each, a handful of models.
+Different voices, different strengths, each one teaching me something new.

-Two years.
-It started with a single response from a single model — a small experiment with a borrowed team.
+• Two years.
+It started with a single response from a single model, a small experiment with a borrowed team.
 Most recently, I transformed a legacy IVR into an agentic voice agent.
-The models got smarter.
-So did the work.
+The models got smarter and so did the work.

 Enough about me — take a look at the work.